 Evidence is anecdotal but suggests that women are more likely than men to be in an irregular situation.
 For example, an ILO (2022a) study in selected subsectors within agriculture found that women (18.2%) were more likely than men (14.8%) to be in an irregular situation.
 In one IOM study (2021b), 72 per cent of people with diverse SOGIESC did not hold a work permit, possibly due to a high representation of sex workers among the sample.
 Reasons include that, with limited family resources, regularization of men migrant workers may be prioritized within families.
 Women may also miss short registration periods as a result of returning to countries of origin more regularly due to care responsibilities (ILO, 2016).
-Employers may also prioritize men migrant workers for Cabinet Resolution registration, due to attributing to them greater value and based on preconceived notions that women migrant workers under Cabinet Resolution procedures are required to undertake pregnancy tests as part of annual medical check-ups to attain work permits.
+Employers may also prioritize men migrant workers for Cabinet Resolution registration, due to attributing to them greater value and based on preconceived notions that women migrant workers may become pregnant and access their entitlement to maternity leave (Quandrini, 2018).
+Women migrant workers under Cabinet Resolution procedures are required to undertake pregnancy tests as part of annual medical check-ups to attain work permits.
 Although this test is meant to ensure maternal care and does not disqualify them for a work permit, results are shared with the employer who may use other pretenses to interrupt the registration process (FLA, 2018).